SolaceDev/solace-dev-codelabs/markdown/azure2Solace/azure2Solace.md

 This codelab specifically talks about how you can easily stream data from Azure messaging service "ServiceBus" to Solace using Azure function.

+You will find the Azure function code [here](https://github.com/solacesyoloe/azure2Solace).
 You will find the Azure function code [here](https://github.com/solacese/azure2Solace).

 To learn how to stream data from Solace PubSub+ broker to Azure messaging services, click [here](https://docs.solace.com/Configuring-and-Managing/OAuth-Authentication-Azure-Event-Hub.htm).